 Any coated fabrics can be washed in a machine at 30 degrees.
 Give them a cool iron on the reverse if needed but take care applying heat.
 Do not dry clean.

-Cotton is a natural, environmentally friendly and durable fabric that can be machine washed in warm water on a normal cycle with regular detergent and can be dried in a tumble drier on a low setting.
+Cotton is a natural and durable fabric that is very easy to care for.
+It can be machine washed on a normal cycle with regular detergent and can be dried in a tumble drier on a low setting.
 Cotton can crease easily but can be ironed on a medium heat.

 It is best not to wash denim too often.
 When you do, wash it inside out with similar colours, as denim dye can tend to bleed with the first few washes.
 Use a detergent without bleach in a cold wash on any cycle.
 You can then tumble dry on a low heat until your jeans are dry but do not overheat.